 The benefits of these nutrients start at the cellular level.
 All three work together to create and strengthen the membranes of cells.
 They also produce amino acids which are used as building blocks for growth.
-Additionally, they stimulate the production of ions that allow plants to metabolize the nutrients and water they gain from the soil.
-Strangely, without fertilizer, these nutrients can only be found when surrounding plants die!
-The best way to provide your plants with these necessary nutrients is through your fertilizer.
+Nitrogen, Phosphorus, and Potassium generally are considered the most important in the development of a fertility program for turf.
+These three elements are required in the highest quantities among the mineral elements.

-While the basic nutrients in liquid lawn fertilizer are the same compared to granular fertilizer, there is one specific feature that makes the way they deliver nutrients different.
-Liquid lawn fertilizer delivers a quick-release of nutrients, while granular fertilizer has a slow-release of food for your plants.
+While the basic nutrients in liquid lawn fertilizer are the same compared to granular fertilizer, there is one specific feature that makes the way they deliver nutrients differently.
+Most liquid lawn fertilizer delivers a quick release of nutrients, while granular fertilizer has a slow release of food for your plants.
 These features work differently for different types of lawns, so let’s compare the two.

 When comparing liquid lawn fertilizer to granular fertilizer, we can look at the spatial difference.
-By “spatial,” we mean the distance from the fertilizer nutrients to the plant roots in order for absorption to take place.
+By “spatial,” we mean the distance from the fertilizer nutrients to the plant roots for absorption to take place.
 One of the nutrients plants need most —phosphorous — is not a very mobile nutrient.
 That means this nutrient has a hard time moving from where the fertilizer was applied to the root of the plants.
-In granular fertilizer, phosphorous does not stand much of a chance in improving this mobility, as it is in solid, slow-release form.
-However, in liquid form, phosphorous, along with the other nutrients, are given a more mobile solution that easily moves through the soil.
-Spatially, liquid lawn provides a better option for your plants, with nutrients that can move easily to their roots for absorption!
+Spatially, liquid lawn fertilizers provide a better option for your plants, with nutrients quickly applied to soil solution, resulting in easier plant absorption!

-Granular fertilizer is meant to be a slow-release fertilizer, which means it contains high concentrations, since the nutrients need to last longer.
-This high concentration also means granular fertilizer has a much higher salt content compared to liquid lawn fertilizer.
+Most granular fertilizers are meant to be a slow-release fertilizer, which means it contains high concentrations since the nutrients need to last longer.
+This high concentration also means granular fertilizer can have a higher salt content compared to liquid lawn fertilizer.
 That might not seem like a big deal, but it is to your plant’s roots.
-High salt content makes a granular fertilizer “hot,” which means the roots purposefully steer away from granular fertilizer!
-If granular is being used as a starter fertilizer, your young plants might not take to it, leaving them undernourished.
-If salt content is a worry for your lawn care regimen, then liquid fertilizer is the type to use.

 Liquid lawn application is as simple as watering your lawn.
 With hose in hand, you just spray evenly to apply the fertilizer to your lawn.
 If you know how to water a lawn without creating puddles, then you can apply liquid lawn fertilizer evenly.
 An even application of fertilizer will create that even, green, lush lawn you’ve been working towards without the risk of overgrown or undergrown patches.
 Having a lawn that grows evenly means the rest of your lawn care regimen stays intact, such as mowing and watering.
 Having an even lawn without any weak patches can also protect your lawn from unwanted guests, like invasive weeds.